plasmaster09/multipurpose-data-storage/README.md

+Welcome to my basic web-app building tutorial series.
+Together, we will build a simple "inventory" web application.
+The running example will be a homework tracker; in each tutorial, you will be given the next steps.

+However, you can (and should!) also build your own application that is more applicable to your own interests and needs, both to keep things more interesting for you and to help you practice applying the skills and understandings you gain.

 # Part 01: Prototyping our web pages

+Our first steps is to build **static prototypes** of our intended web app.

 > You can view these example prototype pages on [the Github Pages site.](https://atcs-wang.github.io/inventory-webapp-01-static-prototypes/)

 ## (1.1) Why are we using a front-end framework like Materialize?

 To help avoid spending too much time on making our web pages look good, we will utilize [Materialize](https://materializecss.com/), a front-end "framework", to do a lot of the design work and decisions for us.
 It is an open-source library of CSS and JS that can be easily used in any web page.
-By incorporating Materialize's preset classes (and a short bit of JS script or two), your HTML elements will be styled to have that bold, user-friendly, "material" design that was popularized by Google product designers.
+By incorporating Materialize's preset classes (and a little bit of JS to initialize the more "interactive" elements), your HTML elements will be styled to have that bold, user-friendly, "material" design that was popularized by Google product designers.
 Materialize can also help make pages more "responsive", or adaptive to the user's device, be it a laptop or tablet or mobile phone.

 ## (1.2) Building the static prototype pages